Justin113D/SA2CharacterSelectPlus/README.md

 Planned: editing the mission select menu to choose character before starting level, and making it possible to choose between all 14 characters (maybe 16, if i get super sonic and super shadow working)

 Download link to built version: http://www.mediafire.com/file/wizaj45bwuwe9ow/ChaoCharSelectPlus.zip/file

+big thanks to Exant and Mainmemory, who helped me out with making this mod